luoxiaobatman/publisher/docs/经验/design_pattern.md

 2. **Remote Procedure Calls (RPCs)**: In a distributed system, commands can be used to encapsulate a request as an object, which can then be transferred over the network and invoked on a remote service.

 3. **Job Queues**: In a job queue or a thread pool, commands can be used to represent jobs to be performed.
-The command object encapsulates the work to be done, and it can be added to the queue and executed later by a worker thread.
+The command object encapsulates the work to be done, and it can be added to the queue and executed later by a wotopicrker thread.

 4. **Undo/Redo Functionality**: The Command pattern can also be used to implement undo/redo functionality.
 Each action a user takes is stored as a command object in a history list.
 To undo an action, the command object can perform a reverse operation.
 To redo an action, the command object can simply execute its action again.